manticoresoftware/manticoresearch/manual/Server_settings/Searchd.md

 ### query_log_format

 <!-- example conf query_log_format -->
 Query log format.
-Optional, allowed values are 'plain' and 'sphinxql', default is 'sphinxql'.
+Optional, allowed values are `plain` and `sphinxql`, default is `sphinxql`.

-The 'sphinxql' logs valid SQL statements.
-The 'plain' logs queries in a custom text format.
+The `sphinxql` mode logs valid SQL statements.
+The `plain` mode logs queries in a plain text format (mostly suitable for purely full-text use cases).
 This directive allows to switch between the two formats on search server startup.
 The log format can also be altered on the fly, using `SET GLOBAL query_log_format=sphinxql` syntax.
-Refer to [Query logging](../Logging/Query_logging.md) for more discussion and format details.
+Refer to [Query logging](../Logging/Query_logging.md) for more details.

 <!-- intro -->